connellboyce/basic-discord-bot-template/README.md

 - A service like [Render.com](https://www.render.com/) will allow you to host consistently for free.
 - (Optional) Set up a pinging service, like [UptimeRobot](https://uptimerobot.com/) to ping your hosted application's Flask server (via keep_alive.py).
   - Many free services, such as Render will become idle if the application is not being accessed frequently enough, and so the above step may be needed.

+#### Usage
+- Once the bot is running, in a channel the bot has access to, enter the function name you'd like to execute, prepended by an exclamation point.
+  - e.g.: `!command`